georgewallace/elasticsearch/docs/reference/elasticsearch/mapping-reference/field-alias.md

 1. The path to the target field.
 Note that this must be the full path, including any parent objects (e.g. `object1.object2.field`).

 Almost all components of the search request accept field aliases.
 In particular, aliases can be used in queries, aggregations, and sort fields, as well as when requesting `docvalue_fields`, `stored_fields`, suggestions, and highlights.
 Scripts also support aliases when accessing field values.
-Please see the section on [unsupported APIs](#unsupported-apis) for exceptions.
+Please see the section on [unsupported APIs](field-alias.md#unsupported-apis) for exceptions.

 In some parts of the search request and when requesting field capabilities, field wildcard patterns can be provided.
 In these cases, the wildcard pattern will match field aliases in addition to concrete fields:

 ```console
 GET trips/_field_caps?fields=route_*,transit_mode
 ```

+%  TEST[continued]

 ## Alias targets [alias-targets]